kevL/yata/ReadMe.txt

 want.
 The parser considers only lines that begin with the string-variables above; any line that doesn't begin exactly with one of those strings is ignored.

+The order of the settings in the file is arbitrary.

-If the Settings.Cfg file is deleted Yata should run okay with its default settings.
+If the Settings.Cfg file does not exist Yata should run okay with its default settings.